-Smoking Predicts Mortality in Asymptomatic Patients Undergoing Carotid Endarterectomy but not Carotid Artery Stenting or Transcarotid Artery Revascularization.
+Smoking Predicts Mortality in Asymptomatic Patients Undergoing Carotid Endarterectomy but Not Carotid Artery Stenting or Transcarotid Artery Revascularization.

 Academic Article